 Butcher's have a special tying routine that they do and you can easily learn this by watching some youtube videos.
 I sometimes do it this way and sometimes, I just use a simple knot!

-If you have another Boy Scout knot that works great you like to show off with, knock yourself out.
+If you have another Boy Scout knot that works great you or like to show off, knock yourself out.

 Once all the strings are tied real tight and the pork loin has taken on a more “rounder” shape, you can trim the extra off the string.